← Back to 史記

 6

-Duke Qing heavily bribed King Yi of Zhou.
-King Yi commanded Wei to be a marquis.
+Duke Qing heavily bribed King Yi of Zhou, who then made Wei a marquisate.
 Duke Qing reigned for twelve years and died.
 His son Duke Xi succeeded him.

 7